Published by Carl Hedinger. Last Updated on February 27, 2024.

 Stats lovers and geographers will enjoy these facts about Fayetteville.

-- Fayetteville is a city in northwestern Cumberland County.
+- What county is Fayetteville NC in?
+Fayetteville is a city in northwestern Cumberland County.

 - The city is also the Cumberland County seat.